-Three preserve ponds are open to the public for catch and release fishing under the Kansas Department of Wildlife and Park's Fishing Impoundments and Stream Habitats (F.I.S.H.) program.
-The fishing program is available during daylight hours year-round.
-A valid Kansas fishing license is required for anglers between the ages of 16 - 65.
+Tallgrass Prairie National preserve allows fishing as a means of providing for public enjoyment, and the customary and traditional use.
+The preserve regulates fishing to ensure that it is managed in a manner that avoids unacceptable impacts to park resources.
+Three preserve ponds are open to the public for catch and release fishing under the Kansas Department of Wildlife, Park and Tourism's Fishing Impoundments and Stream Habitats (F.I.S.H.) program.
+The fishing program is available year-round.

 The fishing ponds are located northeast of Strong City.
 From Strong City, travel east on U.S. 50 for 1.5 miles, turning north on U-Road at the Kansas historic marker.
 Travel approximately one mile on gravel road.
 The parking lot is on the west side of the road.
 The ponds are accessible via a short hike from the parking area.

 Fishing is available on Fox Creek from the Bottomland Trail (south end) to the low-water crossing located approximately 2 miles north.
 The creek has only walk-in access.
 Park your vehicle in the Bottomland Trail parking lot located 1/3-mile east of St. Anthony Cemetery on the County Road 227.
 The gravel road is not marked, so watch carefully as you approach the cemetery.
 Fishing is catch-and-release.
 Anglers must possess a valid Kansas fishing license.

 Kansas residents age 16 through 74 must possess a valid Kansas fishing license.
 All nonresidents 16 and older must have a valid nonresident license to fish in Kansas.
 Apply for a Kansas Fishing License.